The

 The American Swedish Institute

-The American Swedish Institute, 2600 Park Avenue, Minneapolis.
-The. largest
+The American Swedish Institute, 2600 Park Ave., Mpls.
+The

 Phone: 612-871-4907 or website: www.americanswedishinst.org